vega/vega-lite/site/docs/config.md

 }
 ```

 Vega-Lite's `config` object lists configuration properties of a visualization for creating a consistent theme.
+(This `config` object in Vega-Lite is a superset of [Vega config](https://vega.github.io/vega/docs/config/).)

-This page outlines different types of config properties:
+The rest of this page outlines different types of config properties:

 * TOC
 {:toc}